 In spite my mental gymnastics, last week went pretty well.
 I addressed some household projects, mixed in some reading, a bit of journaling and a good smattering of life management.
 As I moved through it I found my thoughts turning over several questions and making a few observations.

 First there is the whole topic of expectations.
 I now had the time and the freedom to ask myself what expectations do I place on myself and why.
 Who am trying to please?
 How much does meeting the expectations of others play a role in my choices and efforts?
-Expectations are function of society, a healthy part of life, but their role shifts as we move into different stages of life.
-And one of the realities of retirement is that the expectations have changed.
-This means freedom but it can also be disorienting until one determines where legitimate expectations come from in this new season.
+Expectations are a function of society, a healthy part of life, but their role shifts as we move into different stages of life.
+And they change very dramatically when a person retires.
 We have to ask ourselves how do we deal with this much freedom.
-In fact it’s easy to see how one could slip into depression when faced with the vacancy left by the well defined expectations that were part of work life.
+In fact it’s easy to see how daunted one could feel by vacancy left by the well-defined expectations that were part of work life.
 Reflection on expectations became a necessary starting point as I thought about organizing my life.
 This is an area that for most people will be a huge paradigm shift.
 I think owning the shift is the key.

 There are two sentiments that appear to be conflicting in my mind, but in actually I think I find that they are complimentary, or maybe beyond complimentary: symbiotic.
-Focus and slowness.
-Quite and activity.
 Direction and relaxation.
-As last week started i found the concurrent pull of these two forces annoying, frustrating, and anxiety producing.
+As last week started I found the concurrent pull of these two forces a bit frustrating.
 How can I do both?
 How can I embrace both?
-Certainly it made no sense to only embrace one and not the other?
-And wasn’t this the whole point of retirement, having enough time so you would feel anxious about things you need to get done?
+Certainly it made no sense to only embrace one and not the other.
+And wasn’t this the whole point of retirement, having enough time so you wouldn’t feel anxious about the things you need to get done?
 Wasn’t I suppose to be done with that for good?
-(Except holidays or when people would to visit of course).
+(Except holidays or when people would come to visit of course).
 My hope, my personal expectation, was that I could indeed do both, in the same day and in a satisfactory way.
 I was confident of that, I just didn’t know how.
 What I was missing was the method to strike that balance.
 I have a handle on the broad strokes of the picture, I keep wrestling with the details.
 Until today.
 When I started my day today it occurred to me that the broad strokes are all that matters.
 I wondered, what if I lived without a schedule or lists?
 What would that feel like?
 I spoke this weekend with my newly retired sister-in-law and we both confessed our mutual loathing of structure.
 Depending on the dynamics of your life structure can be a God-send.
 But the structure you need when you’re a mother managing a family is different from the structure you need when you’re retired.
 Or the structure you need when you are writing and holding an outside job is different from they type you need when there’s no competing claim on your time.
 I have to confess at the beginning of the summer I was looking for structure to be the key to having a fulfilling life.
 If I could schedule it, it would happen.
 Certainly this was a throwback to my professional life even thoroughly structured has always seemed a bit foreign to me.
 But in my insecurity I have used it as a crutch.
 Certainly it was helpful at times, but sometimes I think I defaulted to lists and schedules because I didn’t trust my instincts and judgement to manage without them.